ShanLunjiaJian/shanlunjiajian.github.io/_includes/about/en.md

 There are many strange things in my blog.
 I think many of them are useless.
 But I love writing notes in my blog!

-Welcome to exchange friends chain with me!
+Welcome to exchange friends links with me!